FreddieHoy/notesApp/README.md

 ## Getting started

+### Locally

+cd into app/ and api/

+> npm run start

+start docker

+### Deployment

 This app has been 'dockerised' so that it can all be set up with 1 command.

 > docker compose up --build

 Docker is required to run the app.